 Australian Shepherd Border Collie mix requires a lot of space to run around with you or on their own.
 That said, they are best suited to living on a farm, ranch, or home with a large yard.
 With this we do not want to insinuate that he could not live in a reduced space, of course, he could, but taking into account that he should be stimulated mentally and physically.

 The traits of each cross are a bit ambiguous to recognize as their purebred parents are different from each other.
-The great thing about this Australian Shepherd Border Collie mix is that they are very similar in their sheepdog identity.
+The great thing about this Australian Shepherd Border Collie mix is that they are similar in their sheepdog identity.

-They consider themselves great companions, yet they often try to herd their family members, both children, and adults.
+They consider themselves great companions, yet they often try to herd their family members, both children and adults.
 They will run in an arc around you before falling to the ground.
 This behavior develops what they have been bred to do or brings out the strength of their herding instinct.
 It is good and bad in this breed.
 They are partly considered a recommended breed for homes where there are children, as the Australian Shepherd Border Collie mix is very playful and friendly.

 They are considered versatile since they can herd, bite or be excessively protective of their family, being owners of great curiosity.
-Therefore, training and socialization are very essential for the Australian Shepherd Border Collie mix.
+Therefore, training and socialization are essential for the Australian Shepherd Border Collie mix.
 Early exposure and discipline will help ensure a calm home with children and other pets.
 The training of your Border Collie should be in the hands of one with a lot of experience.
 If you have experience handling working or herding line dogs, take this opportunity to train and bond with your pet.

 Don't stress about their training, as both the Border Collie and the Australian Shepherd are highly intelligent breeds, as are their crosses.
 Australian Shepherd Border Collie mix is easy to train and loves to please.
 Repeating instructions several times will not be a cause for concern at all, because Australian Borders learn quickly.
 They can only learn effectively with hand signals and voice commands.

 If your Australian Shepherd Border Collie mix does something that is not acceptable, setting limits is enough.
-Teach them that they are misbehaving or that it is only used during work, not in vain they are too smart and they will understand immediately.
+Teach them that they are misbehaving or that it is only used during work, not in vain they are too bright, and they will understand immediately.